numfocus/DISCOVER-Cookbook/_sources/04_venue_selection.md

 ### 🍎 Nursing &amp; Pumping Room

-- Ensure there is a dedicated, single-occupancy space with lock.
+- Ensure there is a dedicated, single-occupancy space with a locking door.
 - For the room to be optimally useful, these things are desired:
   - Locking door
   - Comfortable chair (ideally, with arms that do not have gaps between the armrest and the seat, and a set of firm cushions for positioning an infant)